Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new**:

-* The creation or edit of an asset allows for the selection of multiple API Service versions
+* The creation or edit of an asset allows for the selection of multiple API service versions
 * An **Access Rights** tab has been added to the asset details screen to show all teams that the asset is shared with
 * A **Products** tab has been added to the asset details screen to show all products that contain the asset